By Chris Smith

-Perhaps no other Atlantic alum has his hand in as many pots as Chris Smith.
-The star of Paranormal Activity 3 and the CBS pilot Ex-Men is also the founding member of the award-winning sketch group Harvard Sailing Team, a regular presence in commercials, and a part-time screenwriter.
+Perhaps no other Atlantic alum has his hand in as many pots as Chris Smith (“Young & Hungry,” “Friends from College,” Paranormal Activity 3).
+He is also a founding member of the award-winning sketch group Harvard Sailing Team, a regular presence in commercials, and a part-time screenwriter.

 When you came to Atlantic… what were you expecting?